Matzikratzi/tdmTools/README.md

 Big endian mixed with little endian is a bit hard.
 See the code in nibbles2pcm.c.

-This file must be looked at in raw mode.

 ```text
  0                   1                   2                   3